spritlesoftware/our-website/content/english/services.md

     icon: "fa fa-microchip "
     colour: "#b0c4de"
     image: "images/home/serviceimages/iot.svg"
-    content: "The idea of devices communicating with us and each other, opens up a futuristic lifestyle..."
+    content: "The new way of communication, between one device to another over internet.
+Travelling towards a better experience..."

   - name: "Design UI/UX"
     event: false
     icon: "far fa-edit"
     colour: "#9400d3"
     image: "images/home/serviceimages/uiux.svg"
-    content: "Well, we all do judge a book by its cover.
-So we make apps that you can't refuse to use..."
+    content: "First impression is always the best impression.
+We make apps that you can’t refuse to use..."

   - name: "Consulting"
     event: false
     icon: "fas fa-handshake "
     colour: "#ff9999"
     image: "images/home/serviceimages/consulting.svg"
-    content: "We know to put ourselves in your shoes and deliver feasible solutions necessary for your business..."
+    content: "We know to put ourselves in your shoes and deliver feasible solutions that help you boost your business..."

 Reachus:
   title: "Let us deliver your next idea!"